Drewlove/green-dragons-api/README.md

 ### V. Provision, Deploy and Migrate Database to Heroku
 1. Provision the database, type `heroku addons:create heroku-postgresql:hobby-dev`.
 *hobby-dev is the heroku plan
-2. Connect to the client `psql <connection url>`
+2. Create Database, first get the database url with `heroku pg:credentials:url`.
-* In the place of the `<connection url>` type the actual connection url.
-To get the url, type `heroku pg:credentials:url` and look for the string after the `connection url:` it should read something like `postgres://very_long_string_numbers_etc.`
+* it should read something like `postgres://very_long_string_numbers_etc.`
+3. Then connect with `psql <connection url>`
-3. You can connect to the heroku database, and run psql commands, with `heroku pg:psql`
+4. You can connect to the heroku database, and run psql commands, with `heroku pg:psql`
 4. Migrate the database, `npm run migrate:production`.
 *the boilerplate-api project also has a `"predeploy": "npm audit && npm run migrate:production"` script, so typing `npm run deploy` will also migrate the database to heroku